bbauska/LFS171x/README.md

 And this one shows you that there's approximately 5 million blocks in the Ethereum blockchain.
 Notice that each block is created much more quickly than in the Bitcoin blockchain.
 From here, we'll examine the genesis block of the Ethereum blockchain, and notice that it was mined about two years ago, and the mining reward for this was approximately five ether.
-So, from here, we'll take a look at the very interesting transaction: that of the pizza transaction.
+From here, we'll take a look at the very interesting transaction: that of the pizza transaction.
 On Bitcoin Forum, there was somebody on May 18th of 2010 who was requesting that they would pay 10,000 bitcoins for a pizza.
 They provided their address and someone in fact sent them a pizza.
 In fact, it was from Europe.
 And you can see here that that was this transaction here: of 10,000 bitcoins.